PeterCamilleri/CX16/vm/README.md

 * P-Code Interpreter - The VM for UCSD Pascal.
 * TIL - Threaded Interpretive Language, the most prominent being FORTH.
 * YARV - Yet Another Ruby Virtual machine, introduced in Ruby 1.9.0
 * JVM - Java Virtual Machine.
-Famous for running on many hosts.
+Famous for running on many hosts and for being the target of many compilers beyond the original Java.
 * EVM - Erlang Virtual Machine.
-Noteworthy in support of functional programming.
+Noteworthy in support of functional programming with Erlang and Elixir.
-* LLVM - formally known as the Low Level Virtual Machine.
-Not really a virtual machine at all.
-It is much more a mid level abstract compiler construct.
+* LLVM - This was formally formally known as the Low Level Virtual Machine.
+It is an exception as it is not really a virtual machine at all.
+It is no longer being developed as an execution target.
+Rather it is more of a mid level abstract compiler construct.
 * MetaProcessor - the label given to the  virtual coprocessor for the Apple \]\[.
 Also called the Pseudo Machine Interpreter.
 (See below)